1and1internet/ubuntu-18-apache-php-7.2/README.md

-# Apache with PHP 7.2 on Ubuntu 16.04 LTS (Xenial Xerus)
+# Apache with PHP 7.2 on Ubuntu 18.04 LTS (Bionic Beaver)

 This image provides a common PHP hosting environment.
 The intent is for the PHP application itself to be stored in persistent storage wihch is then mounted in to this image at `/var/www`